There are lots of things to think about when you're choosing a DSLR so we'll guide you through the choices and help you find your perfect camera.

 2. Canon EOS 5D Mark IV

 As an all-rounder, this is Canon’s best full-frame camera

 Type: DSLR | Sensor: Full frame | Megapixels: 30.4MP | Lens mount: Canon EF | Screen: 3.2in touchscreen, 1,620,000 dots | Viewfinder: Pentaprism | Max burst speed: 7fps | Max video resolution: 4K | User level: Enthusiast/professional

 The EOS 5D Mark IV is Canon’s all-time best DSLR camera if you want a reasonably high megapixel count without sacrificing too much in the way of continuous drive speed, and clean, noise-free image quality at very high ISO settings.
 A newer design than the Canon EOS 5DS and 5DS R cameras (at number 7 in this guide), key improvements include 4K movie capture, a touchscreen interface, relatively quick Live View autofocus thanks to the Dual Pixel CMOS AF image sensor, and f/8 compatibility in regular focusing with all 61 AF points, instead of just the central point.
-Classic EOS 5D controls are intuitive and easy to live with, and image quality is simply stellar.
-Boasting an impressive spec sheet, this DSLR is arguably the best you can buy if you're looking for a brilliant camera that works well in all situations.
+It features the classic EOS 5D control system, which is intuitive and easy to live with, and the image quality is simply stellar.

 Read more: Canon EOS 5D Mark IV vs Nikon D850